Factbox: What changes are companies making in response to George Floyd protests?

 Amazon.com Inc on June 10 imposed a one-year moratorium on police use of its facial recognition product, Rekognition, which critics say is more likely to misidentify people with darker skin and more likely to be used in minority communities. here

 Jack Dorsey, the CEO of Twitter and Square, announced on June 9 that June 19, or Juneteenth, would become a paid company-wide holiday every year for employees of both companies.
-The date commemorates President Abraham Lincoln's June 19, 1865 Emancipation Declaration belatedly announcing the end of slavery in the United States. here
+The date commemorates the June 19, 1865 reading in Texas of President Abraham Lincoln's Emancipation Declaration, which brought an end to slavery in the United States. here

 L'Oreal on June 9 rehired Munroe Bergdorf, a British black transgender model it sacked in 2017 after she described all white people as racist.
 The French cosmetics company offered Bergdorf a seat on a newly formed UK diversity and inclusion advisory board, a role she accepted. here